LohithReddyPoreddy/2048_game/README.md

 - **Score Tracking**: Keeps track of the user's score, increasing upon successful tile merges.
 - **Restart Functionality**: A "New Game" button to restart the game at any time.

-## Screenshots

-> Add relevant screenshots of the game interface, preferably showcasing dynamic gameplay and scoring.

 ## Getting Started